Home

 AvailabilityOn request

-Industries: signage panels, automotive trim, elongated packaging formats, POS display components.
+Typical use: long signage panels, automotive trim strips, elongated packaging formats, and POS display components.
+The value here is width.

-The square-format machine in the lineup.
-At 960×960 mm with 400 mm draw depth and servo-driven heating, it handles deep-draw square and near-square parts that don't fit cleanly into the rectangular format of other models.
-The step to 7 mm maximum material thickness opens the door to structural ABS and engineering-grade polycarbonate.
-Available on request — contact us for availability.
+LITE 1010 is the square-format machine in the lineup.
+The 960×960 mm forming area, 400 mm draw depth, and servo-driven heating suit square or near-square parts that waste too much sheet on a long rectangular machine.
+The 7 mm material limit also opens the door to structural ABS and engineering-grade polycarbonate.
+Available on request; contact us for availability.

 ParameterValue